Choose Your State Below

 - Online Study Format

 Before you can sit for the state MLO license exam, you’ll need to meet a few requirements.
 Follow these guidelines to ensure the journey to your MLO license is a smooth as possible.

 With over a million enrollments and more than twenty years of providing quality online courses, Allied is the reliable approach to getting and maintaining your MLO license.
-Get your education from an accredited school with live student support.
+Get your education from a trusted real estate school with live student support.
 Plus you can rest assured knowing that your pre-license education is up-to-date and will count toward your state education requirements.